 The most important thing is to put the right material in their hands and let them create whatever appeals to them.

-Lego’s public relations team in the UK and Ireland confirmed that the letter from Lego to parents is authentic and maintains that they have always encouraged children to build what they imagine.
+LEGO’s public relations team in the UK and Ireland confirmed that the letter from LEGO to parents is authentic and maintains that they have always encouraged parents to let their children build what they imagine.

 H/t: Huffington Post